iWriteGigs

 A upward and increase aggregate expenditures.

-B upward and decrease aggregate expenditures.
+B downward and decrease aggregate expenditures.

-C downward and increase aggregate expenditures.
+C upward and decrease aggregate expenditures.

-D downward and decrease aggregate expenditures.
+D downward and increase aggregate expenditures.

 Question #21

-A the price level will fall.
+B the price level will fall.

 C domestic output will increase.